 But this is an uncommon and specific medical condition that's not a normal part of ageing.

 A diagnosis of late-onset hypogonadism can usually be made based on your symptoms and the results of blood tests ↗ used to measure your testosterone levels.

 What to do

-If you're experiencing any of the above symptoms, see your GP.
-They'll ask about your work and personal life, to see if your symptoms may be caused by a mental health issue, such as stress or anxiety.
+If you're experiencing any of these symptoms, see your GP.
+They'll ask about your work and personal life to see if your symptoms may be caused by a mental health issue, such as stress or anxiety.